Planning your green vacation can be just as much fun as the actual holiday! Here are some tips and helpful resources.

 While a blazing fire in the evening is a big part of camping for many people, you might think twice and substitute a stove instead on your green vacation.
 In many areas, firewood may be scarce and old branches and logs provide an important habitat for small creatures.
 And, of course, there’s always the danger of forest fire.

 People who love camping usually hate recreational vehicles.
 However, despite their well-deserved gas-guzzling reputation, most RVers use fewer of some resources than the average household – less water, less heat, and less electricity.
 And even these high-end “campers” are trying to employ greener practices.
 Green RVers plan their trips so they stay in one location longer; once at their destination, they walk, bike, or paddle.

 Others are converting their rigs to use bio-diesel and it’s not uncommon to see solar panels and wind generators attached to motorhomes or trailers.
 RV solar panel kits come in a range of sizes and will keep your RV batteries charged to operate lights and other appliances without the use of a polluting diesel generator or being plugged in to electrical hook-ups in parks.

 Perhaps the most eco-friendly green vacation is the one you take by staying right at home!
 If you live in or near a major city, you might have access to a “green map” to help you explore earth-friendly destinations.
 The first green map was published in 1992 as a Green Apple Map for New York City.
 There are now about hundreds of green maps in over fifty countries around the world.
 Contact your local tourist information bureau for details or you can access them at the Green Maps website.

 Whatever you decide to do for your green vacation, have fun!

 Wendy Priesnitz is the editor of Natural Life Magazine, where an earlier version of this article was first published.
-She is a journalist and author with forty years of experience and twelve books to her name.
+She is a journalist and author with forty years of experience and thirteen books to her name.